lrug/lrug.github.io/organising/organising-a-meeting.md

 Ideally we do all this the week after the previous meeting, but sometimes we do it really close to the event if we're struggling to get speakers.
 It can be useful to write up placeholder versions and publish them, so that people will at least get the event into their calendars.

-If you have more than one speaker it can be useful to trickle the speaker announcements out over a couple of weeks in order to keep reminding people.
+If we have more than one speaker it can be useful to trickle the speaker announcements out over a couple of weeks in order to keep reminding people.

 ### Set up the eventbrite page